-If you have a flight scheduled now for travel later this summer, do not cancel yet, even if you are 100% sure you are not traveling.
+If you have a flight scheduled now for travel later this summer or fall, do not cancel yet, even if you are 100% sure you are not traveling.
 If you wait, there is a chance the airline cancels your flight.
 If that happens, you can receive a refund rather than a travel credit.

 You can find more information on the American Airlines Coronavirus page.

-Change fees on any American Airlines flight are waived if the following conditions apply:
+Change fees on any new or existing American Airlines flight are waived if the following conditions apply: